 - Continue to fill the cracks (but not all of them!) with loose snow.
 In particular, leave a hole near the top.

 - From the inside, smooth the walls out and create grooves running floor-to-ground.
 These will catch water as it melts, so it flows down and doesn’t drip on you.

 - With adult supervision, bring a candle inside and light it.
-This will melt the walls a bit, which will strengthen your igloo when they refreeze.
-At night, you may pour a glass of water on your igloo to strengthen it from the outside too.
+This will melt the walls a bit, strengthening your igloo when they refreeze.
+At night, pour a glass of water over the top of your igloo to strengthen it from the outside too.

 Read more about insulation with this Baked Alaska edible science project that shows how ice cream goes in the oven without melting!

 What You Need:

 - 2-3 ice cube trays

 - Slushy mix (made with a few ice cubes and tablespoons of water in the blender)

 - Baking sheet